yutaplug/Aliucord/index.md

 # Old version

+**Reasons of why Aliucord uses an old Discord version**

 - The new Discord app is React Native while the Discord version that Aliucord uses (126.21) is Kotlin.
-React Native is very slow compared to Kotlin.
-RN is a framework for building apps using JavaScript, which is not as performant as Kotlin code.
+React Native is a framework for building apps using JavaScript, which is not as performant as Kotlin code.
 Discord's React Native version is known to have performance issues, especially on lower-end devices, because the app has been ported from iOS over to Android.

 - Everything would need to be rewritten, wasting time, considering how bad the new Discord version is.